Chief Executive Officer's Report

 Every new ground-breaking treatment has been a result of clinical trials research.

 ANZUP’s mission is to improve the lives of people affected by bladder, kidney, testicular, penile and prostate cancers through practice-changing multidisciplinary collaborative clinical trials.
 By performing clinical trials we are able to generate new evidence for better treatments, or ways of providing other support.

 ANZUP continues to develop and lead clinical trials that will help us all understand these diseases better and provide better treatments and support.
 Our work is being recognised on the global scale as being important and transformative.
-Assume we will have XX clinical trials. over XXXX participants from nearly XXX sites around the world.
+We have 25 clinical trials with almost 8,000 participants from over 250 unique sites around the world.